-DEBRA is a charity that supports individuals and families affected by Epidermolysis Bullosa (EB) – a painful genetic skin blistering condition which, in the worst cases, can be fatal.
+DEBRA is a charity which supports individuals and families affected by Epidermolysis Bullosa (EB), a painful genetic skin blistering condition which, in the worst cases, can be fatal.

 What is DEBRA?

-DEBRA has two specialist units based at Solihull Hospital and at Birmingham Children’s Hospital.
-A lot of our EB patients move closer to the hospitals as they need regular treatment and care, we therefore have a large EB community in Birmingham and the surrounding areas.
-We have a vision of a world where no one suffers from the painful genetic skin blistering condition, EB.
+DEBRA has two specialist units based, one at Solihull Hospital and another at Birmingham Children’s Hospital.
+A lot of EB patients move closer to the hospitals when they are diagnosed as they need regular treatment and care.
+There is, therefore, a large EB community in Birmingham and the surrounding areas.
+DEBRA have a vision of a world where no one suffers from the painful genetic skin blistering condition that is Epidermolysis Bullosa.

 DEBRA focuses its work in two areas: